Danny Villa

-Daniel A. Villa (born September 21, 1964) is a former American football guard who played twelve professional seasons in the National Football League (NFL) for the New England Patriots, Phoenix Cardinals, Kansas City Chiefs, and Carolina Panthers.
+Daniel A. Villa (born September 21, 1964) is an American former professional football guard who played twelve professional seasons in the National Football League (NFL) for the New England Patriots, Phoenix Cardinals, Kansas City Chiefs, and Carolina Panthers.
+He was selected by the Patriots in the fifth round of the 1987 NFL draft.
 Villa played college football at Arizona State University.

 Villa was born in Nogales, Arizona and is of Mexican descent.

 College career

-Villa was a first-team All American and PAC-10 selection in 1986.
+Villa was a first-team All-American and PAC-10 selection in 1986.
 With assistance from Villa, Arizona State averaged more than 200 yards rushing per game for 17 consecutive contests in 1985 and 1986.
 He was named honorable mention All-PAC 10 in 1985.
 After not starting a game in 1984 and being moved from quick tackle to strong guard in spring practice then moved back again.
 He performed in the 1987 East-West Shrine Game and Senior Bowl.

 Post-playing career

 Villa was the athletic director at Walpole High School in Walpole, Massachusetts.
 He also served as the head coach of the Walpole Rebels, the Walpole high school football team.